97 Notable alumni of

 -

 Dennis Lynn Heck is an American politician serving as the 17th lieutenant governor of Washington, since 2021.
-A member of the Democratic Party, he previously served as the U.S. representative for Washington's 10th congressional district from 2013 to 2021 and as a state representative from 1977 to 1985.
+A member of the Democratic Party, he served as the U.S. representative for Washington's 10th congressional district from 2013 to 2021 and as a state representative from 1977 to 1985.

 -